 We assumed that I is better off selling local and national news as a pure bundle.
 Lemma E.2 in Online Appendix E.2 shows that bundling is strictly optimal in the monopoly case because consumers' valuations for the local and national news products are perfectly negatively correlated.
 Bundling is especially profitable given the two-sided nature of the newspaper industry: it allows I (i) to reduce the dispersion in readers' valuations for content and (ii) to sell a 'bundle of readers' to advertisers, thereby reducing the dispersion in their valuations also.
 Overall, bundling allows I to extract the whole consumer surplus and, therefore, creates strong incentives to produce content.
 In Appendix A.1, we solve for the polar case of perfect positive correlation in which the local and national news products are effectively no longer distinct products.
 Bundling under monopoly becomes only weakly optimal and does not raise I's incentives to produce content.
-By contrast, the duopoly case is identical independently of the correlation in consumers' tastes for both products, because competition removes I's ability to use bundling as a price discrimination device.
-37 Thus, although we find that E's entry reduces I's incentives to produce content in both cases, the effect is stronger if valuations are negatively correlated.
-To summarize, we find that increased competition for readers and advertisers in the market for national news decreases the incumbent's incentives to produce local news.
-This negative effect is especially pronounced if the bundling of local and national news is strictly optimal under monopoly, which, although we cannot directly test empirically, is indirectly suggested by its widespread use by the newspapers in our data.
+By contrast, the duopoly case is identical independently of the correlation in consumers' tastes for both products, because competition removes I's ability to use bundling as a price discrimination device.36 Thus, although we find that E's entry

-36Predictions regarding the impact of E's entry on I's readership and quantity of advertising are ambiguous.
+35Predictions regarding the impact of E's entry on I's readership and quantity of advertising are ambiguous.
 Intuitively, E's entry leads to a fall in I's readership and advertising if $\sum{k \in \{L,N\}} q{I,k} - q{E,N}$ is sufficiently low, that is, if E's content is sufficiently superior.
 We do not report the exact conditions for the sake of brevity.